Please read these guidelines before submitting. The link to the online system appears at the end of these guidelines.

 We accept submissions year-round in poetry, fiction, nonfiction, and art.
-All postal submissions must be accompanied by a self-addressed stamped envelope.
-Please, regardless of whether you’re submitting electronically or by postal mail, include a cover letter with your submission.
+Please include a cover letter with your submission.

 We do not accept the following: